mathias1989/mathias1989/README.md

 - 👋 Hi, I’m @mathias1989
-- 👀 I’m interested in DEVOPS related tools
+- 👀 I’m interested in DEVOPS
-- 🌱 I’m currently learning CICD
 - 📫 How to reach me mathias89@azet.sk

 <!---